InfoSecREDD/BadPS/README.md

 > [!IMPORTANT]
 > Missing a Command?
 Found a bug?
 Let us know!
 Submit them to the [Issues](https://github.com/InfoSecREDD/BadPS/issues) section of this Repo.

+ [^1]: DuckyScript 2+ is Trademarked and Copyrighted.
+We can not support it at this current time.
+ [^2]: If we are unsure of a command or feature, we will contact the Developer first before posting information and misleading the community.